Port Antonio: Climate

 Port Antonio features a trade-wind tropical rainforest climate under the Köppen climate classification.
 Like many areas with this climate type, average temperatures vary little throughout the course of the year, with average monthly temperatures roughly at 24 C throughout the year.
 The town has a noticeably drier period from February through April, however it has no true dry season month as all 12 months on average easily exceeds 60 mm of precipitation.
 Port Antonio averages a copious 3,000 mm of rainfall annually.

 Tourist destinations

 A popular sight in this area is the Blue Lagoon, Jamaica, which owes its colour to its depth of 200 ft.
 Other sights include the secluded Frenchman's Cove Beach, the ruins of Folly Mansion and the historic DeMontevin Lodge.
 The Rio Grande, Boston Bay and Reach Falls are nearby.
 In addition there is the Bay View Eco Resort located on a former coconut plantation and Pimento Lodge in Long Bay.

 Transport

 Bus

-Port Antonio is a hub for bus transport in the north east of the island.
+Port Antonio is a hub for bus transport in the north-eastern part of the island.